Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1(Introduction).md

 * *The Best Offensive and Defensive Roles: The best hacker is one who has worked in a defense position before.
 Similarly, the best defender is one who deeply understands attack techniques.*

+---

 # Threat vs Threat Actor

 Military Origins: Cybersecurity originally comes from a military background.
 Instead of protecting physical lands, we now protect digital systems.

-The Cyber Arms Race: Offensive and defensive skills improve together over time, and both sides are constantly becoming more complex.
+ThWhite Hat: Ethical security professionals who use their skills legally to find vulnerabilities and defend organizations.e Cyber Arms Race: Offensive and defensive skills improve together over time, and both sides are constantly becoming more complex.

 ### Risk : The potential impact that a threat or vulnerability can have on an organization.
 It is used to measure how likely a security issue is to happen and what the damage will be.